-MU, a major research university with 34,000 students, consists of 19 schools and colleges located on a 1,335-acre campus.
-The College of Veterinary Medicine is noted for its unique curriculum that gives students 2 years of undiluted clinical experience before graduation as opposed to the traditional 1-1.5 years.
+MU, a major research university with 33,000 students, consists of 18 schools and colleges located on a 1,262-acre campus.
+The College of Veterinary Medicine is noted for its unique curriculum that gives students nearly 2 years of clinical experience before graduation as opposed to the traditional 1-1.5 years.
 Students benefit from exposure to specialty medical areas such as clinical cardiology, neurology, orthopedics, ophthalmology, and oncology.
 Students also gain experience with advanced equipment such as a linear accelerator for treatment of cancer, MRI, state-of-the-art ultrasonography, extensive endoscopy equipment, cold lasers, a surgery room C-arm for radiography during surgical procedures, and others.
-MU is unique in having a medical school, nursing school, school of health-related professions, state cancer research center, the life sciences center, the second largest research animal diagnostic laboratory in the world and department of animal science on the same campus, thus enhancing teaching, research, and clinical services.
+MU is unique in having a medical school, nursing school, school of health-related professions, state cancer research center, the life sciences center, and department of animal science on the same campus, thus enhancing teaching, research, and clinical services.

 All applicants must apply through VMCAS and submit our Supplemental Application.
 For specific application information (availability, deadlines, fees, and VMCAS participation), please refer to the contact information listed above.

 sixty seats are given to Missouri and sixty to non-residents.
 A total of 120 seats awarded each year.
 U.S. citizenship or permanent residency is required.
 Allows non-residents to gain residency after completing first year.

 VMCAS application and all letters of reference due:

 September 15, 2017 at 12 Midnight Eastern Time